 “The Moody Center signals a new era for UT and Austin, providing fans and citizens the world-class experience they deserve in the world-class city we call home,” said Ross Moody, trustee of the Moody Foundation and chairman and CEO of National Western Life Group.

 The Moody name isn't exactly new to the UT campus, or Austin for that matter.
 In 2013, the foundation donated $50 million to support the Moody College of Communication.
-And earlier this year, it donated $20 million to fund a new pavilion at the Blanton Museum of Art — a structure that while serves as the capstone of downtown Austin's Texas Capitol Complex Master Plan, and brings the Moody Foundation's donations to UT to more than $200 million.
+And earlier this year, it donated $20 million to fund a new pavilion at the Blanton Museum of Art — a structure that will serve as the capstone of downtown Austin's Texas Capitol Complex Master Plan, and brings the Moody Foundation's donations to UT to more than $200 million.
 In recent years, the Galveston-based organization has also donated millions to both the Barton Springs and Pease Park conservancies.

 "There is no more fitting Texas name for a world-class arena in the heart of our campus than ‘Moody,’” said President Gregory L. Fenves.
 “This will be a state-of-the-art events center that will serve Texas’ student-athletes and benefit the entire Austin community."